 ...and of course 16 flavors of gelato and sorbetto

-When opening the restaurant almost eleven years ago, owners Mary & David Stanley had long been frustrated in their attempts to procure locally produced beef, lamb and venison.
+When opening the restaurant almost thirteen years ago, owners Mary & David Stanley had long been frustrated in their attempts to procure locally produced beef, lamb and venison.
 It seemed illogical to them to see these animals in the fields each day and still be forced to purchase them from as far away as New Zealand.

 It has taken a lot of dedication to grow connections with local producers.
 Mary and David, wishing to reduce the distance that food travels to reach the table, design their menus to feature items within their seasonal availability.